What's the role of the retrospective facilitator?

 Responsibility #1 - Move from phase to phase

-In the grouping phase, the facilitator is the only one who is allowed to drag and drop notes onto each other to create groups.
+In the grouping phase, the facilitator is typically the one who is able to drag and drop notes onto each other to create groups.

 Responsibility #3 - Record action items